ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_ped_ragdoll(``ped``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks whether the ragdoll is toggled on for the specified ped.
+Checks whether the ragdoll is currently active for this ped

 **Parameters:**